AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Individual credits in each cog.

+* Thanks to Flame for his review of my repo and his (very) detailed advices on how to improve my cogs/codes!

 * Thanks to 26, Aika, Yami, Jack, Flame, Draper, Zeph and others for the discussions that helped me develop my cogs!

 * Thanks to Kreusada because his repo served as a model for mine!
 Everything in the documentation uses the layout of his.